top of page

 This feeling of plate spinning especially hits when someone purchases a note card with one of my images from a print-on-demand site, and my profit is a whopping 23 cents.

 But then, out of the blue, a congressman from Colorado decides to have framed prints made of your painting of the Capitol sent to seven of his most generous donors and your profit is $60 per framed print.
 Score!
+(Update: In November 2021, a single order included 18 large prints with a profit margin of nearly $1000.
+That has been my largest order to date.
+Granted, large orders are rare, but my work is already done.
+Every order than comes through is a surprise, most appreciated, and requires no additional work for me.)

 So which Print-on-Demand sites to choose?